 - In Mass Effect 3 Listening Post X-19 can be found near what was once the Rachni homeworld and is described as this due to the fact there has been no sentient life in the star cluster for over a thousand years.

-- Girl Genius had Violetta reassigned into Mechanicsburg because she "wasn't good enough"... supposedly.
-Actually Tarvek pulled strings to get her put there in order to save her life, because someone had been assassinating the Smoke Knights assigned to protect him, and he didn't want her to die doing a job she hated.
+- In Girl Genius Tarvek had Violetta reassigned to Mechanicsburg because she "wasn't good enough"... supposedly.
+Actually Tarvek pulled strings to have her sent there in order to save her life, because someone had been assassinating the Smoke Knights assigned to protect him, and he didn't want her to die doing a job she hated.

 - In Misfile Rumisiel is assigned to the 5th Branch of The Celestial Filing Dept, the lowest rung of the heavenly ladder whose job is basically to take files out, read them, and put them back, in the hopes of keeping him from doing any damage.
 Unfortunately he is such a screw up it backfires.